 _The Honorable Charles O. Mitchell, Jr., Lovely v.
 Department of Highway Safety and Motor Vehicles (Fla.
 4th Cir.
 Ct., Nov.
 1, 2004)

 Our office handles a large number of Pinellas County (St. Petersburg / Clearwater) DUI cases in criminal and traffic court.
 (See: Why choose us to help with your Pinellas DUI.)
 We also routinely challenge the administrative suspensions at the DHSMV level.
-Sometimes, a law enforcement officer (often the arresting police officer) is subpoenaed to appear at the DHSMV Formal Review Hearing, but fails to show.
+Sometimes, a law enforcement officer (often the arresting police officer or breath test operator) is subpoenaed to appear at the DHSMV Formal Review Hearing, but fails to show.
 In the past, an officer “no show” was an automatic win for the driver.
-As a result, his administrative drivers license suspension, caused by a .08 B.A.C. or above, or his administrative suspension caused by his refusal to submit to the Intoxilyzer would be invalidated.
+As a result, our client’s drivers license suspension, caused by a .08 B.A.C. or above, or his administrative suspension caused by his refusal to submit to the Intoxilyzer would be invalidated.
+This meant that our client would have his driving privileges reinstated.

-However, the DHSMV has now taken the position that the officer's failure to appear no longer causes an automatic win for the driver.
-Instead, the motorist's attorney is expected to seek enforcement of the subpoena through the Circuit Court in a "show cause" hearing.
-To commence this ancillary and corrective proceeding, the driver is required to pay a $400.00 filing fee with the Clerk of Court.
-The DHSMV, in turn will grant an extended driving permit for the motorist to continue lawfully driving until after the matter is heard by the court and remanded back to the DHSMV.
-As unfair as this may sound, Circuit Court judges will limit their involvement to typically reprimanding the police officer for his failure to appear and instruct him to properly show up at the next DHSMV hearing.
+However, the DHSMV started taking the position that the officer's failure to appear no longer should cause an automatic win for the driver.
+Instead, the motorist's attorney was expected to seek enforcement of the subpoena through the Circuit Court in a "show cause" hearing.
+To commence this ancillary and corrective proceeding, the driver was required to pay a $400.00 filing fee with the Clerk of Court.
+The DHSMV, in turn would grant an extended driving permit for the motorist to continue lawfully driving until after the matter was heard by the court and remanded back to the DHSMV.
+As unfair as this may sound, Circuit Court judges would often limit their involvement to typically reprimanding the police officer for his failure to appear and instructing him to properly show up at the next DHSMV hearing.

-Our view is that the policy taken by the DHSMV is clearly inconsistent with a ruling on May 20th, 2011 in Pfleger v.
+Our view was that the policy change taken by the DHSMV concerning “no shows” was clearly inconsistent with legal precedent.
+In fact a court ruling on May 20th, 2011 in Pfleger v.
 State of Florida, DHSMV which was decided by the Pinellas Circuit court acting in its appellate capacity on May 20th, 2011.
 The court in Pfleger found that is improper to require the motorist to seek relief in the form of a "show cause" hearing.
 The court further stated that when a material witness fails to comply with a subpoena that commands his attendance at a DHSMV formal review hearing, DHSMV must rule in the driver's favor and invalidate the administrative suspension.

-This example is but one scenario arising out of the DHSMV administrative review hearing.
+This example is but one scenario arising out of the DHSMV administrative review hearing process.
 There are a multitude of legal and factual issues that can be explored by our office in seeking to overturn an administrative driver license suspension.
-Throughout the years, our office has handled hundreds of these hearings.
-As a result, we have developed a keen eye for identifying the issues and arguments that may lead to getting your driver's license back.
+Throughout the years, our lawyers have handled hundreds of these hearings.
+As a result, we have developed a keen eye for identifying the issues and arguments that could lead to getting your driver's license back.

 Have You or a Relative Been Arrested for a DUI?